Exeter: Arts

-The Cavern Club has become one of Exeter's primary live music venues since its opening in 1991, hosting artists including Coldplay, Muse, Biffy Clyro, George Ezra, The 1975, Bastille and Kaiser Chiefs.
+The city has several venues for live music.
+In recent years, the University's Great Hall has hosted concerts by the English pop band Blossoms and English internet personality and musician KSI, among others.
+Westpoint Exeter, to the east of the city near Exeter Airport, has hosted major artists such as The 1975 and Lewis Capaldi.
+The Cavern Club has been one of Exeter's primary live music venues since its opening in 1991, hosting artists including Coldplay, Muse, Biffy Clyro, George Ezra, The 1975, Bastille and Kaiser Chiefs.
 It remains a popular venue for local artists, as well as one of the city's main student nightclubs.
+The largest orchestra based in Exeter is the EMG Symphony Orchestra.